Forth Worth Attorneys For Child Support Modifications

-Most people need an attorney's help to modify an existing child support order.
-At the Law Office of Gary L. Nickelson, we have extensive experience with child support modifications.
+Most people need an attorney’s help to modify an existing child support order.
+At The Law Office of Gary L. Nickelson, we have extensive experience with child support modifications.
 We represent mothers and fathers, whether they are seeking additional support or requesting that their obligations be decreased.
-To arrange an appointment, please call our Fort Worth child support lawyers at 817-735-4000 or contact us online.

 Making Your Case

 In Texas, there are statutory guidelines for determining the amount of child support payments.
 Typically, the noncustodial parent will pay 20 percent of his or her net resources for one child; for two children, it is 25 percent of net resources.
 Currently, the maximum monthly child support payment is based on a net income of $7,500 per month.
 Net resources/income is figured in all cases by the Child Support Guidelines in the Texas Family Code.

 You must be able to prove that there has been a material and substantial change in circumstances that requires increased or decreased child support.
 Whether you are requesting a reduction in your child support obligations or you are the parent seeking more child support, the burden of proof is on you.